itplr-kosit/validator-configuration-bis/README.md

 The next Peppol update is foreseen in May 2022.

 **Please note: this configuration uses validation artefacts published by OpenPeppol ([OpenPeppol - GitHub](https://github.com/OpenPEPPOL)).
 Please use the [Peppol Service desk](https://openpeppol.atlassian.net/servicedesk/customer/portal/1) to report any issues related to the validation.
 KoSIT is offering this configuration of the [KoSIT Validator](https://github.com/itplr-kosit/validator), but excludes any liability.**

-If you read this on the GitHub: the primary repository is at https://projekte.kosit.org/peppol/validator-configuration-bis - raise issues there.

 ## Getting started